Living Dead: Zombi 2 (1979)

 Directed by Lucio Fulci.
 Also known as Zombie in the U.S. and as Zombie Flesh Eaters in the U.K. The film that was already in production when Dawn of the Dead was released, but was renamed to be a sequel upon its release (Dawn of the Dead was titled Zombi in Italy).
 This movie has a history of official and unofficial sequels itself (see Zombi (film series)).

+Children of the Living Dead (2001)

+Directed by Tor Ramsey, the film is loosely connected to the original Night of the Living Dead, with the first film's events being referenced to.
+The film deals with several zombie outbreaks led by a zombie serial killer and rapist named Abbott Hayes.

 Day of the Dead 2: Contagium (2005)

 Directed by Ana Clavell and James Dudelson.
 While billed as a sequel to Day of the Dead, as Taurus Entertainment Company holds the original's copyright, it has no actual ties to the original Day of the Dead or the series (although the prologue is set in Pittsburgh 1968).

-Taurus Entertainment Company eventually announced plans in August 2009 to produce a sequel, with a working title-turned-official title, Day of the Dead: Epidemic, which is set to be the third installment of the series.
+Taurus Entertainment Company eventually announced plans in August 2009 to produce a sequel, with a working title-turned-official title, Day of the Dead: Epidemic, which would have been the third installment of the series, but it was never produced.